LeonHLJ/FouriScale/README.md

 pip install -r requirements.txt
 ```

-:exclamation: We highly recommend following the provided environment requirement, especially the diffusers.
+:star: We highly recommend following the provided environmental requirements, especially regarding diffusers, as there are significant modifications between versions.

 ## 💫 Inference